cksystemsteaching/selfie/assignments/systems-assignments.md

 ## Assignment `processes`:

-Implement support of concurrent machines (processes) in mipster and hypster.
+Implement support of processes in mipster and hypster.

-- Use the (concurrent-machines) `processes` target in the grader to determine your grade.
+- Use the `processes` target in the grader to determine your grade.